opengisci/opengisci.github.io/_posts/2023-11-14-project-ideas.md

 - Replicate any of the studies we have done in different geographic regions, for different time periods, or otherwise with different data
 - Otherwise significantly modify the methods approach for any of the studies we have done.
 - Treat tutorial or lab problems from introductory GIS as studies to reproduce, and create R or Python code to solve the problem.
+- Reproduce and update our prior studies on spatial analysis of COVID-19.
+These were written in seperate scripts, and not in our modernized compendium template.
+They use sptial statistical methods.<https://github.com/HEGSRR/RPr-Saffary-2020>, <https://github.com/HEGSRR/RPr-Vijayan-2020>, or <https://github.com/HEGSRR/RPr-Mollalo-2020>
-- Reproduce any studies on CyberGISX / I-GUIDE / Hydroshare
+- Reproduce any studies on [CyberGISX](https://cybergisxhub.cigi.illinois.edu/notebooks/) / [I-GUIDE](https://iguide.illinois.edu/platform/) / [Hydroshare](https://www.hydroshare.org/)
 - Propose another idea!

 ### How to identify other project ideas